plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-to-tag-tsdb.md

 Leaf values are mapped based on their intrinsic type:

-- Integer and float values retain their native representation.
+- All integer types are mapped to integers and retain their native representation
+  - some implementations only support floats for numeric values
+- decimal64 values are mapped to floats and the value should be rounded and truncated as to minimize the loss of information
 - Enumeration types are mapped using their string representation.
 - String types remain unchanged.

 ## Choice

 Choice constructs from YANG are disregarded and not enforced during the mapping process.
-Given the temporal nature of TSDBs, where data spans across time, multiple choices could be concurrently active, rendering validation and storage restrictions impractical.
+Given the temporal nature of TSDBs, where data spans across time, different choice branches could be active in a single data set, rendering validation and storage restrictions impractical.

 ## Host / device name

-There is an implicit `host` tag set to the name of the host originating the time series data.
+There is an implicit `host` tag identifying the server, typically set to the name of the host originating the time series data.

-The YANG models supported by devices are rooted on the device level and as such, do not contain information, like the name, about the device itself.
-As a time series database is likely going to contain data from multiple devices / hosts, the `host` tag is used to disambiguate the data.
+Instance data retrieved from YANG-based servers do not generally identify the server it originates from.
+As a time series database is likely going to contain data from multiple servers, the `host` tag is used to identify the source of the data.

 # Querying YANG modeled time series data